Jalisco: Clothing and dance

 Woman dressed in a Charro outfit, originating in Jalisco.

 There are many differences in traditional Mexican costumes depending on the state or region of the country, with each area often having its own distinct form of dance and dressing.
 The Jaliscan styles of dress go back to the mid-19th and early 20th centuries, with especial influence from 20th century European fashion, specifically the Spanish and French.

 One traditional form of dress is the Escaramuza dress, made primarily from cotton which helps to keep the wearer cool.
 In Jalisco, the dresses used to dance have bright colored fabric and ribbons.
 The dress has a wide skirt due to the movements that lift the skirt while dancing.
 The dress has ruffles at the top of the dress and throughout the skirt, to add further visual interest while dancing.
 It has a very high neckline with long sleeves.
-Other touches incude embroidering details on the skirt, neckline, and top area of the dress.
+Other touches include embroidering details on the skirt, neckline, and top area of the dress.
 Accessories are also crucial to the outfit, especially the common hairstyle of two braids adorned with ribbons.
 Equally important are the short heels worn, which have nails at the bottom that make noise as the dancer's feet touch the ground.
 Another thing that contributes to the outfit is the makeup, typically consisting of bright colors to match the dress.

 The traditional ranch style clothing of Jalisco is an imitation of Spanish dress that women of the court wore.
 The original style of expensive lace and ribbons was imitated with multicolored ornamentation, made from cotton instead of silk and brocades.
 The popularity of this dress grew during the Mexican Revolution to various parts of the country, as it was worn by a number of famous female soldiers of the time.
 Today, it is considered a standout of traditional Mexican dress, worn mostly for dancing to sons and jarabes.

 The ribbon dress of Jalisco consists of an ample skirt in one of a number of bright colors, which has its origins in the typical clothing of 19th and early 20th century female ranch workers.
 The bottom ruffle generally measures up to 35 cm wide, onto which are placed ten strips of ribbons about 1.5 cm wide in colors that contrast with that of the skirt.
 The blouse is usually of the same color as the skirt with sleeves extending to the elbows and also decorated with ribbons, especially around the collar.
 This and other types of folk clothing are most often worn on special occasions when traditional dance is performed.

 Xayacates dancing during the San Sebastián Mártir Festival in Tuxpan.